Thangarajtk/restassured-api-automation/README.md

 1) Java library (API) for testing RESTful web services.
 2) Used to test XML and JSON based web services.
 3) Supports GET, POST, PATCH, PUT, DELETE, HEAD, OPTIONS
+4) Uses Groovy under the hood to fetch the JSON object (GPath Expression)

 ### Create a Fake REST API:
 JSON Server: Used to create our own fake Rest API.